src-d/kmcuda/README.md

 ```
 cmake -DCMAKE_BUILD_TYPE=Release . && make
 ```
 It requires cudart 8.0 / Pascal and OpenMP 4.0 capable compiler.
-If [numpy](http://www.numpy.org/) headers are not found, specify the includes path with defining `NUMPY_INCLUDES`.
+The build has been tested primarily on Linux but it works on macOS too with some blows and whistles (see "macOS" subsection).
 If you do not want to build the Python native module, add `-D DISABLE_PYTHON=y`.
 If CUDA is not automatically found, add `-D CUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-8.0` (change the path to the actual one).
 By default, CUDA kernels are compiled for the architecture 60 (Pascal).
-It is possible to override it via `-DCUDA_ARCH=52`, but fp16 support will be disabled then.
+It is possible to override it via `-D CUDA_ARCH=52`, but fp16 support will be disabled then.

 Python users: if you are using Linux x86-64 and CUDA 8.0, then you can